alx-sch/inception/README.md

 While the final goal of Inception is a multi-container application orchestrated by Docker Compose, the foundation of a stable system lies in building and testing each service in complete isolation first.
 This workflow can be thought of as "unit testing" for infrastructure.

 Before we can connect all the services, we must prove that each one (MariaDB, WordPress, and NGINX) is individually robust, secure, and functional.
-This isolates variables and makes debugging the final, integrated application exponentially easier.
+This isolates variables and makes debugging the final, integrated application much easier.

 ### Case Study: Building and Verifying the MariaDB Container